twumasiclement/Mathematical-modelling-of-Gyrodactylus-parasite-dynamics/README.md

 **NB: All `R source codes` developed for statistical analyses and mathematical modelling, as well as the empirical data (for this study), are attached.
 The empirical parasite data is named `Parasite_Data.csv`, the data on the body area of fish named `Area_Fish_bodyParts.csv`, and `w0.csv` denoting the initial summary statistics weights for the ABC fitting (based on initial simulations at ABC time $t=0$).**

-# Below are the labels of the nain R codes/scripts of our individual-based stochastic simulation model:
+# Below are the labels of the main R codes/scripts of our individual-based stochastic simulation model:

 1. `Simulation-single-fish-script.r`: Codes to simulate data for a single fish (given specific covariate information)
 2. `Simulation-Group-fish-script.r`: Codes to simulate data for a group of fish fish (in a fashion similar to the observed data)